 The company’s frames are made from ECONYL, which is pellets of recycled nylon created from regenerated ocean fishing nets and fabric scraps from landfill.
 Not only does this procedure actively clean up our oceans, the ECONYL process also reduces the global warming impact by up to 90% when compared to making the material from oil.

 Wearing glasses is relatively new to me, as I’ve only needed them since the age of 28.
-But, having competed in glasses for the past four years, I’m looking forward to switching my eyewear over to Coral Eyewear’s sustainable options.
+But, having competed in glasses for the past six years, it’s been great to switch my eyewear over to Coral Eyewear’s sustainable options.